jzhou316/botnet-detection/README.md

 ## To Load the Botnet Data

-Import `BotnetDataset` class by `from botdet.data.dataset_botnet import BotnetDataset`.

-Load the botnet dataset, which can be compatible with most of the graph learning libraries by specifying the `graph_format` argument:
+We provide standard and easy-to-use dataset and data loaders, which can be compatible with most of the graph learning libraries by specifying the `graph_format` argument:

 ```
 from botdet.data.dataset_botnet import BotnetDataset